 Among the 1,249 participants recruited, there were 411 participants randomly assigned to the difference-education intervention, 409 to the social-belonging intervention, and 429 to the control condition.
-We conducted a series of chi-square analyses to ensure that participants did not differ across the three conditions based on any of the following six demographic factors (i.e., race, gender, generation status, receipt of a Pell Grant, high school GPA, and SAT/ACT scores).
+We conducted a series of chi-square analyses to ensure that participants did not differ across the three conditions based on any of the following six demographic factors (i.e., race, gender, generation status, receipt of a Pell Grant, high school GPA, and SAT/American College Test [ACT] scores).
 We found no differences in any of these factors across the three conditions.
-See Appendix C in the supplemental materials for the results of these analyses and the distribution of participant demographics across the three conditions and across the four intervention sites.
+See Section S3 in the online supplemental materials for the results of these analyses and the distribution of participant demographics across the three conditions and across the four intervention sites.